 For more information on Pupil Premium please click here

 Currently, we have x 26 pupils eligible for the Pupil Premium.
 This is 40% of our school.

 We target the spending for this funding to the pupils in these groups.
 Firstly, to ensure they are enabled to achieve as highly as other pupils and secondly to support the progress for these pupils so that is compares with all other pupils (and where performance is lower for pupil premium children then the gap between them and other pupils will be narrowed).

 One of the most effective ways to do this is by that ensuring high quality first teaching takes place.
 Therefore, class teachers tend to work with these pupils closely to offer the highest level of expertise.
 Small group, scaffolded learning is used to target specific areas of weakness.
 Intervention groups are also administered (where purposeful and impactful) by the academic coaches.
 In addition, each class is assigned an academic coach who serves as their Pupil Premium Champion.
 This has shown significant positive progress over the last year and the pupils benefit from the individual attention and support received.

-In order to ensure these pupils have access to the extra-curricular activities on offer, we support the funding of these.
-We believe it is essential that these pupils have the same opportunities for extra curricular activities and sport in order to help them develop physically, socially and emotionally.
+In order to ensure these pupils have access to the extra-curricular activities on offer, we support the funding of these, where possible.
+We believe it is essential that these pupils have the same opportunities for extra curricular activities in order to help them develop physically, socially and emotionally.